apkudo/niagra/README.md

 # niagra

-niagra is there to launch, and relaunch, your node applications so that you can have *zero downtime* when doing upgrading your server.
-Based on node-launcher.
+niagra is there to launch, relaunch, and migrate your node applications so that you can have *zero downtime* when doing upgrading your server.

 ## Zero Downtime